PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

-# How to Build a Custom Prisma Cloud Defender AWS AMI
+# How to Build a Custom Prisma Cloud Defender Images
 A tutorial and set of scripts to help automate Prisma Cloud Defenders by building a Customer AWS AMI.
+Additional tutorials & scripts for other CSPs may be added in the future.
+Encourage others to contribute as well!

 ## Prereqs
 1. AWS Account